Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Spousal visas – granted to those married to UK nationals – are typically treated the same as tier 1 and tier 2 visas, with the visa holder granted the right to live and work in the UK.

-This kind of visa is deemed less risky by lenders and therefore should make it relatively easy to secure a mortgage, and getting a joint mortgage on a spouse visa should be even easier (provided the other applicant is a UK national with permanent right to remain).
+Lenders consider this kind of visa less risky and, therefore, should make it relatively easy to secure a mortgage.
+Getting a joint mortgage on a spouse visa should be even easier (provided the other applicant is a UK national with a permanent right to remain).

 Ancestry visa

-There are a few lenders that will accept applications from those with an ancestry visa, but you’ll likely need a larger deposit and will need to pass all other affordability criteria, together with more typical mortgage visa requirements (length of time in the UK, etc.).
+There are a few lenders that will accept applications from those with an ancestry visa, but you’ll likely need a larger deposit and must pass all other affordability criteria, together with more typical mortgage visa requirements (length of time in the UK, etc.).

 Student visa